mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 ### 6-3 Feature Selection / Feature Extraction
-By leveraging stepwise linear regression with higher degree terms & interactions, I was able to choose a few influential features.
+By leveraging stepwise linear regression with higher degree terms & interactions (using *stepwise()*), I was able to choose a few influential features.

 ### 6-4 Models
 Then, I input those influential features to models, and tried combinations of those features in every model.
 The models I tried ranging from Linear Regression, SVM, Random Forest, XGBoost to ANN.
 Ultimately, I found that Ramdom Forest yielded the best outcome.